Alan Parker: 1978–1990: Subsequent success

 The film also had a personal significance for Parker, who said he was forced to examine his own marriage: "It was a painful film to make for me because there were echoes of my own life in it.
 It was about a breakup of a marriage, and the children in the story were quite close to my own children in age.
 Shoot the Moon was very, very close to my own life."
 He spent days with the writer Bo Goldman on developing a realistic story, and states that his marriage became "infinitely stronger" as a result of the film.

 Also in 1982 Parker directed a film version of the Pink Floyd conceptual rock opera, The Wall, which starred Boomtown Rats frontman Bob Geldof as the fictive rocker "Pink".
-Parker later described the filming as "one of the most miserable experiences of my creative life." though not a box office success, it received positive critical reviews and became a cult classic.
+Parker later described the filming as "one of the most miserable experiences of my creative life."
+Though not a major box office success, receiving lukewarm reviews from critics, the film has since become a cult classic amongst Pink Floyd fans.

 Parker directed Birdy (1984), starring Matthew Modine and Nicolas Cage.
 It recounts the story of two school friends who have returned from the Vietnam War but who were both psychologically and physically injured.
 Parker called it a "wonderful story" after having read the book by William Wharton.
 However, because of the nature of the story, he had no idea how to make it into a movie: "I didn't know if you could take the poetry of the book and make it cinematic poetry, or if an audience would actually want it."

 The film became a critical success.
 Richard Schickel says that Parker had "transcended realism ... [and] achieved his personal best", while Derek Malcolm considers Birdy to be Parker's "most mature and perhaps his best movie".
 The message of the film, writes critic Quentin Falk, is "joyously life-affirming", which he notes is common to much of Parker's work.
 He adds that Parker's films manage to achieve a blend of "strong story and elegant frame", a style which he says typically eludes other directors who rely too much on the purely visual.